Understanding the Iterative Waterfall Model in Software Development

 Who Uses the Iterative Waterfall Model?

-The Iterative Waterfall Model is one of the popular models among many different industries and teams that must balance structure and flexibility.
-The main users of this model are:
+The Iterative Waterfall Model is popular among various industries and teams that must balance structure and flexibility.
+The main users include:

 1. Software Development Teams